 I make and facilitate participatory experiences designed to catalyze community and instigate new ways of imagining.

-My work is rooted in my background in theatre as a collaborative director, writer, and designer, but extends into digital and transmedia experiences.
-I’m interested in experiences that dislocate assumptions about the self, the world, and the distance between the two.
+My work is rooted in my background in theatre as a collaborative director, writer, performer, and designer, but is located at the intersection of theatre, games, and mediated experiences.

 My essays on cultural production and micro-economics have appeared in HowlRound and contactprojectjournal, and my reviews have appeared courtesy of Contemporary Performance.
 I also occasionally interview other artists (600 Highwaymen here, Ant Hampton here).